Azure/iotedge-lorawan-starterkit/README.md

     "SensorDecoder": ""
   },
 ```
-The SensorDecoder tag is used to define which method will be use to decode the LoRa payload.
-If you leave it out or empty it will send the raw payload to IoT Hub.
-If you want to decode it on the Edge you need to specify a method that implements the right logic in the LoraDecoders class in the LoraDecoders.cs file of the LoRaWan.NetworkServer.

 Or the followings tags for ABP:

 **DevAddr must be unique for every device!
 It is like an ip address for lora.**